 - Set goals to implement the principles of Do Nothing and increase your leisure time.

-- Check out more of the self-help books I have written about.
+- Check out more of the self-help books and books for achieving your New Year’s resolutions that I have written about.